Welcome to my review of MVP Bucks!

 Fake business credentials

 On their website, they claim to have paid out over $500,000 to their members.
-So I decide to take matters into my own hands and conduct a background check.
+So I decided to take matters into my own hands and conduct a background check.
 When I checked with WHOIS, I discover that this website domain has been active for less than two weeks.
 Honestly, can you possibly believe a site that is less than two weeks old can have paid out over $500,000 to its members?
 Something doesn’t add up here.
-This is such a short period of time.
+This is such a short period.